 Interferons are now manufactured commercially in large quantities by recombinant DNA technology.
-Interferon beta 1b was approved for the treatment of multiple sclerosis by the United States Food and Drug Administration in 1993, and the American Academy of Neurology issued guidelines for the management of patients receiving interferon beta 1b for multiple sclerosis (Lublin et al 1996).
+Interferon beta 1b was approved for the treatment of multiple sclerosis by the United States Food and Drug Administration in 1993.
 Interferon beta 1a is described elsewhere in MedLink Neurology.

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.